QkoSad/dotfiles/.config/nvim/README.md

+# TODO's
+1. configure molten and quatro so they dont trigger for all markdowns
+2. the custom treesitter textobjects brake constantly, need to find a fix
+3. fix blink working differently in command mode
 # package manager
 * lazy.nvim = plugin manager that supports lazy loading which means not everything is loaded at the start nvim.
 Plugins can be loaded at events key combinations